 In the end of his game, Glitch was intended to be captured and sealed for all eternity by an odd character only known as the Warden.
 With Area 13 decaying and his prisoner now missing, the Warden must storm through the multiverse to prove to himself that he couldn't have failed at the one thing he was made for.
 In his search, he captures who he thinks is Mega Glitch.
 In reality though, he instead kidnapped Nic Inpulsa.
 Nic is an electric spirit who served as one of the protagonists of Anomaly 13, and was a redesign of Mega Glitch from when I decided I wanted the story to go in a different direction.

-As you may be able to tell from the mention of a placeholder name, this game has the least amount of story out of all 4 in the series.
+As you may be able to tell from the lack of finished art, this game has the least amount of story out of all 4 in the series.
 In fact, it's only here because I need a final standoff against Plasma before the events of The Burden and after the events of The Decayed Timeline.Honestly, the only real story element I have figured out for this is that Plasma has been slowly reconstructing himself in the vast cold emptiness of space since the end of game 1, and now he's large enough to tear the planet Earth apart.
 It's not that unique of a plot element, I know.

 The Burden is the 4th and final game in the Anomaly 13 series, and the one that means the most to me.